Need to talk? Call 1800 882 436.

 Nutrition

 Try to eat small amounts regularly.
-Eat any food that you can keep down, as long as it’s safe in pregnancy — don’t worry about eating healthy foods right now.
+Eat any food that you can tolerate as long as it's safe in pregnancy.
+If you have HG, any food you can tolerate is better than no food, even if it's not ‘healthy'.

-You might need to see a dietitian.
-If you have low vitamin levels, you may need supplements.
+It may be helpful to see a dietitian for specific nutrition advice.
+If you have low vitamin levels, they may recommend supplements.

 Treatment of related conditions